Updated on December 13, 2021

 - A tenant user belongs to a specific tenant and is identified by a tenant ID.

-Orchestrate is not an identity provider and does not generate JSON web tokens(JWTs) in production.
+Orchestrate is not an identity provider and does not generate JSON web tokens(JWTs).
 In production, use an identity provider such as Auth0 to generate JWTs.